akvo/wai-sdg-portal/docs/wai-ethiopia/source/data.rst

 Maps
 ====

-- A map is on the page which shows all places, village, town or city from where the data is collected.
+- A map is on the page which shows all places, woreda, kebele from where the data is collected.
 - This map can be zoomed out or in

 .. image:: ../assets/map.png